Meet Our Massage Therapists

 John is a graduate of Myotherapy College of Utah and has been in practice for over 13 years.

 Licensed Massage Therapist

-Jaime graduated from Body Wisdom Massage Therapy School outside of Des Moines, IA and was licensed in 2003.
+Jaime graduated from Body Wisdom Massage Therapy School outside of Des Moines, IA, and was licensed in 2003.
 She worked at a health club and was also a team massage therapist for the Des Moines Menace semi-pro soccer club.
-She and her family moved to the Tri-Cities in 2010 and took an an extended leave of absence to be a stay at home mom.
+She and her family moved to the Tri-Cities in 2010 and took an extended leave of absence to be a stay at home mom.
 Jaime has recently transferred her license to Washington State and is very excited to be back in practice!
-She specializes in custom therapeutic massage using a variety of modalities including: Swedish (relaxation), Deep Tissue, Myofascial and Sports Massage.
+She specializes in custom therapeutic massage using a variety of modalities including Swedish (relaxation), Deep Tissue, Myofascial, and Sports Massage.
 She is also certified in Day Break Geriatric Massage which focuses on increasing circulation while making the accommodations necessary for those with health concerns attributed to the aging process.

 - MA 60832204

 - (509) 943-8416